Dara-Sy/express-CRUD-flashcards-App/README.md

 - A pull request created on _this repo_.
 - Completion, comfort, wins, losses, questions... you know the drill.

-## This homework is due 🚨 11PM ON MONDAY NIGHT 🚨
+## This homework is due 🚨 11PM ON Thursday NIGHT 🚨